Hawaii man arrested in Utah ‘extreme stalking’ case

 SALT LAKE CITY (AP) - U.S. prosecutors have arrested a Hawaii man they accuse of sending hundreds of unwanted service providers to a Utah home, including plumbers and prostitutes.

-Court documents show that 44-year-old Loren Okamura was arrested Friday in Hawaii after he was indicted last month on charges of cyberstalking, interstate threats and transporting.
+Loren Okamura was arrested Friday in Hawaii following his indictment last month on charges of cyberstalking, interstate threats and transporting people for prostitution, court documents show.

+Okamura, 44, targeted a father and her adult daughter, sending the woman threatening messages and posting her picture and address online, authorities said.
+One posting said the homeowner wanted drugs and prostitutes at the house in a quiet, middle-class neighborhood in a Salt Lake City suburb.

-Investigators had been honing on Okamura as the suspect since January in a case that Utah authorities called “extreme stalking.”
+Investigators had been focused on Okamura as the suspect since January in a case that Utah authorities called “extreme stalking.”
 The Gilmore family was granted a court-ordered protective injunction at that time against Okamura.

-Charging documents say Okamura sent Walt Gilmore’s adult daughter an email in May telling her to “sleep with one eye open.”
+It’s unknown why the Gilmores were targeted or what if any relationship exists between Okamura and the family.
+Homeowner Walt Gilmore told The Associated Press in March he couldn’t discuss why a protective order was sought against Okamura but that he was sure the extreme stalking was not random.

+A sealed indictment was issued on Oct.
+2, but Okamura wasn’t arrested until Friday as police struggled to find him because he doesn’t have a permanent address or job and is “savvy” with technology masked his phone’s location.

-A phone message and email left for Okamura’s federal public defender, Sharron Rancourt, weren’t immediately returned.
+Okamura’s federal public defender, Sharron Rancourt, didn’t immediately return a phone message and emails seeking comment.

+Okamura is scheduled to be in court in Hawaii on Wednesday for a detention hearing.

+Prosecutors say Okamura’s online stalking began sometime in 2018 and led as many as 500 unwanted people to go to the house, according to Gilmore.
+Okamura sent food deliveries, repair services, tow trucks, locksmiths, plumbers and prostitutes to “harass and intimidate” the family, costing the service providers thousands of dollars in lost business, according to the charging documents.

 Walt Gilmore didn’t immediately return messages Tuesday.